RichardBradley/liquibase.github.com/documentation/include.md

 ---

 The include tag allows you to break up your change-logs into more manageable pieces.
+To easily include multiple files, use the [includeAll](includeall.html) tag.

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>